-The FPSC continues to proactively respond to the changes in its statutory authority as a result of the Act.
+The FPSC has proactively responded to the changes in its statutory authority as a result of the Act.
 The agency has assessed the appropriate staffing levels for the telecommunications staff, and will continue to monitor the workload and staffing needs.
+The FPSC hired NRRI in 2011 to audit the FPSC's telecommunications program to determine if additional changes needed to be made.
+The audit results reflected favorably upon the program, and the FPSC has implemented NRRI's suggestions.
+The FPSC has reviewed its telecommunications rules and eliminated unnecessary or obsolete regulations.
 The agency continues to seek ways to economize its resources while maintaining a high quality work product for all industries under the FPSC's authority, including telecommunications.